 So how do you go about changing this?

 Do you feel the need to check in on your team members five times a day to make sure they’ve completed every minuscule task you’ve given them?
+If so, we've got bad news for you; nobody like a micromanaging boss.

 By constantly breathing down your team’s neck, you’re eventually going to rub them up the wrong way.
 Remember: you hired them because they have the skills to do the job, so give them some space and a little trust and let them get on with their work without disruption.
-This doesn’t mean you need to be completely hands-off but rather that you find the right balance that works well for your department.
+This doesn’t mean you need to be completely hands-off, but rather that you find the right balance that works well for your department.

 2. Not Having Integrity

 As a leader, you’re a role model for the rest of the company, and your employees look to you as an example of how they should behave.
-So if you have strong principles and are always honest, your team will feel compelled to follow suit.
+Therefore, if you have strong principles and are always honest, your team will feel compelled to follow suit.

 If not, expect a dishonest and broken department.
 After all, integrity is the most valuable and respected quality of leadership – always keep your word.